Subclass 482 — Skills in Demand visa

 How much does the 482 visa cost?

-Government fees include the sponsorship application ($420), the nomination fee, the visa application charge (varies by stream), and the Skilling Australians Fund (SAF) levy ($1,200 per year for small business or $1,800 per year for larger employers, paid up-front).
+Government charges include the sponsorship application ($420), the nomination fee, the visa application charge (varies by stream and family size), and the Skilling Australians Fund (SAF) levy — $1,200 per nomination year for small business (turnover under $10m) or $1,800 per year for larger employers, paid up-front.
 Total employer + applicant cost typically ranges from $7,000 to $15,000 plus professional fees.
 Government figures are subject to change — verify with the Department of Home Affairs.

 Can the 482 lead to permanent residency?

 Yes.
-The most common pathway is 482 to 186 via the Temporary Residence Transition stream, available after the worker has been employed by the nominating sponsor for the required period (typically 2 years on the Core Skills stream).
-See the 186 visa guide for the PR step.
+The most common pathway is 482 to 186 via the Temporary Residence Transition (TRT) stream, available after the worker has been employed in the nominated occupation for 2 years (reduced from 3) within the 3 years before nomination.
+Time with any approved sponsor counts.
+From 29 November 2025, that employment only counts where the employer was an approved work sponsor at the time.
+See the 482→186 PR pathway page for detail.

 Who is responsible for what — sponsor, nominator, applicant?